PelionIoT/manifest-tool/README.md

 $ manifest-delta-tool -c current_fw.bin -n new_fw.bin -o delta-patch.bin
 ```

+<span class="notes">**Note 1:** Additional configuration file with same name but with `.yaml` extension will be generated.
+Both files are required by the manifest-tool.
+Only the output file specified by `--output` argument should be uploaded to Pelion storage.</span>

-<span class="notes">**Note 1:** Compression block size has a direct impact on the amount of memory required by the device receiving the update.
+<span class="notes">**Note 2:** Compression block size has a direct impact on the amount of memory required by the device receiving the update.
 The device requires twice the amount of RAM in runtime to decompress and apply the patch.</span>

-<span class="notes">**Note 2:** Compression block must be aligned with network (COAP/HTTP) buffer size used for download.
+<span class="notes">**Note 3:** Compression block must be aligned with network (COAP/HTTP) buffer size used for download.
 Misalignment in sizes may result in device failure to process the delta patch file.</span>

 ### manifest-dev-tool